 Art images, illustrations, photographs & cartoons that you want to sell in mass on a variety of materials and items

 You’ll have to upload images to different specs depending on the products you sell

 Digital artwork, illustrations, fonts, photographic images, website themes & graphic media templates

 You’ll have to upload images to different size & file specs

-Taken as a whole, this list can seem overwhelming, but don’t panic!
-You don’t have to use all of these methods to successfully sell art online.
-In fact, focusing efforts on your own website first, then one or two appropriate avenues usually is the best way to be seen, sell, and still find plenty of time to create.
+Taken as a whole, the table above can seem overwhelming.
+However, you don’t have to use all of these methods to sell art online successfully.
+Focusing efforts on your own website first, then on one or two appropriate avenues is often the best way to sell your artwork while still having plenty of time to create more artwork.

 Now let’s take a look at all of the ways you can sell your art to large online audiences, including:

 - Large seller marketplaces like Etsy, Amazon & eBay

 - Social media sites like Facebook, Pinterest, and Instagram